white-house

 Lasting Impact

-Within weeks, heartbroken and outraged victims’ families across America became a crusading force demanding government address critical issues stemming from the attack.
-Citing the deadly pattern of “business as usual,” to protect and subsidize industry interests over public interest, these accidental activists championed historical changes to enhance flyers’ victims’ rights and get basic restitution.
-Their work continues to bring all attackers to justice and keep flyers safe.
+Within weeks, heartbroken and outraged families across America became a crusading force demanding that their government address critical issues stemming from the attack.
+Citing a deadly pattern of “business as usual” that protected and subsidized industry interests over the public’s interest, these accidental activists championed historic changes to enhance flyers’ and victims’ rights and secure basic restitution.
+Their work continues to bring attackers to justice and keep flyers safe.

 Legacy Story Library

 The December 21, 1988 terrorist attack profoundly changed the lives of tens of thousands of people around the globe including Americans, Scots, and victims’ families from 21 different countries.
 From the tragedy emerged stories of sacrifice, hope, resilience, generosity, and advocacy.
-The Foundation is committed to documenting these essential stories and to giving voice to the victims’ loved ones, first responders, clergy, scouts, and Lockerbie community; the Pan Am Airways; Syracuse University.
+The Foundation is committed to documenting these essential stories and giving voice to victims’ loved ones, first responders, clergy, scouts, the Lockerbie community, Pan Am Airways, and Syracuse University.

 Legacy Story Library